lfph/sig-contributor-experience/FAQ.md

 ### Why contribute to LFPH projects?
 There are many reasons to contribute to open source projects.

-#### Personal and Professional Growth
+#### 1. Personal and Professional Growth
-Contributing to open source projects will allow you to explore, learn and practice skills, which might be unavailable in your current situation.

-These can be related to technology, community management and organisation of work, funding and enterpreneurship.

-You will learn first hand about industry pain points and will have the change to design, propose, develop and implement solutions.
+Contributing to open source projects allows you to explore, learn, and practice skills which might be unavailable in your current situation.
+These skills can be related to technology, or could be in community management and organisation of work, funding and enterpreneurship.
+You will learn firsthand about industry pain points and will have the change to propose, design, develop, and implement solutions.

-#### Public Proof of Succes
+#### 2. Public Proof of Success
 Working in a open source environment gives your successes public visibility.

-Your work is vetted by a democratic community.
+Your work is also vetted by a democratic community.

-#### Career Development and Enterpreneurship
+#### 3. Career Development and Enterpreneurship
-The public visibility of your work, vetted by a democratic community, will improve your standing within your organisation and the broader professional community.

-Your better understanding of industry pain points will make you a better professoinal and inrease your chances of career development.

-Maintainers are among the first considered for employment for implementations of open source projects.
-Open source is used in commercial, academic, public and government, and even in space exploration projects.
-You may even develop ideas, which may result in the establishment of a startup and become the beginning of your enterpreneural carreer.
+That public visibility can improve your standing within your organisation and the broader professional community.
+Your improved understanding of industry pain points will make you a better professoinal and inrease your chances of career development.
+Maintainers are among the first considered for employment implementing open source projects.
+Open source code is used in commercial, academic, public, and government settings, and even in space exploration projects.
+You may even develop ideas which may result in the establishment of a startup and become the beginning of your entrepreneurial career.

-#### Social, Community and International Friendships
+#### 4. Community and International Friendships
-Open source contributes to society in a unique way.

-Joining an open source project, you join a diverse community.
+Open source projects contribute to society in a unique way.
+In joining an open source project, you join a diverse community.
 This can lead to lifelong international friendships.

-#### Still questions?
+#### Still have questions?

-Join LFPH's Slack [lfpublichealth.slack.com](http://lfpublichealth.slack.com) and ask questions related to contributor experience in **#sig-contributor-experience** or address directly the [SIG Contributor Experience Co-Chairs](https://github.com/lfph/sig-contributor-experience/#co-chairs).
+Join [LFPH's Slack](http://lfpublichealth.slack.com) and ask questions related to contributor experience in [#sig-contributor-experience](https://lfpublichealth.slack.com/messages/sig-contributor-experience) or reach out to the [SIG Contributor Experience Co-Chairs](https://github.com/lfph/sig-contributor-experience/#co-chairs).

 ### How can I contribute?
 Issues linked in the [project list](https://github.com/lfph/sig-contributor-experience/blob/master/README.md/#help-out-on-lfph-hosted-projects) have been identified by project owners as a great place to jump in.
 There are plenty of other operational ways to contribute as well.
 Joining a SIG helps LFPH run smoothly and is a great way to help out apart from development.